uclouvain/osis-mail-template/README.md

   a `mail_templates.py` file, will raise an `UnknownMailTemplateIdentifier` exception if the mail template does not exist
 * `tokens` is a dictionary mapping token names to their value.
-Keys must reference all tokens declared, if any is missing, it will raise a `MissingToken` exception.
-Values must be a string or a lazy string, if not, it wil raise a `TypeError`
+Keys must reference all tokens declared, if any is missing, it will display as `TOKEN_name_UNDEFINED`.
+Values must be castable as string, if not, it will raise a `TypeError`
 * `recipients` is a list of email as strings to send the email to
 * `language` is a language identifier from `settings.LANGUAGES`, will raise an `UnknownLanguage` exception if the language does not exist